jim-schilling/splurge-key-custodian/CLI_README.md

 3. **Data Directory**: Ensure the data directory has appropriate permissions
 4. **JSON Input**: Be careful with JSON input to avoid injection attacks
 5. **Temporary Files**: The system creates temporary files during operations; ensure they're cleaned up
 6. **Key Derivation Iterations**: The iterations parameter controls the computational cost of key derivation.
 Higher values provide better security but slower performance.
-The minimum of 500,000 iterations provides a good balance of security and performance.
+The minimum of 100,000 iterations provides a good balance for testing and fast usage.

 ## Examples